 - Glossary of terminology

-Stock options are a right to buy and sell a specific number of shares in a company’s stock at a predetermined price (strike price 1) over a fixed time period (vesting period 2).
+RSUs are a right to attain and sell a specific number of shares in a company’s stock over a fixed time period (vesting period1).

 Ownership of a company is broken down into shares.
 When you receive shares, you become part-owner of that company’s success.

 At Wise, the amount of stock you get is set by your role and level.
-As you progress in your career and increase your impact, you can get more stock options.
+As you progress in your career and increase your impact, you can get more RSUs.

 What’s the value of Wise stock?

-Our stock’s value is driven by how much our investors are willing to pay for each share at a liquidity event.
+Wise became a publicly listed company² on 7 July 2021.
+Our stock’s value is driven by how much our investors are willing to pay for each share on the stock market.

 How does it all work in practice?

 Stock is a long-term incentive — we want our employees to stick with us on our mission.
-So we have a 4-year vesting schedule with a one year cliff 6.
-This means you have to work at Wise for at least one year to have any vested stock that you can exercise and/or sell at a later day.
+So we have a 4-year vesting schedule with a one year cliff3.
+This means you have to work at Wise for at least one year to have any vested RSUs that you can hold as shares or sell for cash.